Beans-BV/merchant_sdk_dart/README.md

 - Create a new sub-account with multi-language support
 - Upload an avatar for the sub-account
 - Retrieve and display the avatar
+- Delete a sub-account when it's no longer needed

 This functionality is particularly useful for businesses that need to manage multiple Stellar accounts under a single company account.